-DANCE 4 (HONORS) - Students taking this course will continue refining technical skills from Dance 3 in ballet, modern and jazz dance.
-Students will continue to focus on performance and choreographic skills, as well as career choices and post-secondary opportunities.
-Students will build an online portfolio of dance works.
+DANCE 4 (HONORS) - Students taking this course will continue refining technical skills from DANCE 3 in ballet, modern, and jazz dance.
 Students will develop self-discipline, teamwork, and their artistic voice through group movement studies and practice of technique.
-Students will set choreography and expand their movement vocabulary.
+Students will continue to focus on performance and choreographic skills, as well as research career choices and post-secondary opportunities.
+Students will build an online portfolio of dance works and be involved in all aspects of producing the spring concert.
+Students will set choreography and expand their movement vocabulary as well as create their own lessons and experience leading a class.
 Students are expected to strive toward a higher proficiency and will continue to be showcased in multiple performance opportunities throughout the year.
-Prerequisite: Successful completion of DANCE 3 and/or permission from instructor.
-Grade level(s): 10-12 Students successfully completing this course receive Honors credit.
+Students will participate in field trips and have opportunities to work with guest artists.
+Students are required to perform in all showcases including our spring dance concert.
+Grade level(s): 11-12.
+Students successfully completing this course receive Honors credit